-- 2.1 We can handle complaints made by consumers and occupiers about members of our scheme. - 2.2 We can handle complaints from consumers, including about: - (a) telecommunications services that a member offers or supplies to the consumer; - (b) a problem with equipment or a device sold by a member, whether together with, or separately from, a telecommunications service; - (c) services related to telecommunications or equipment, such as repair, maintenance and technical support; - (d) bill or debt claimed against the consumer and related credit management action or the member's response to the consumer's financial hardship circumstances; - (e) fault, failure or delay in the supply of a telecommunications service; - (f) loss of a phone number or email; - (g) breach of privacy; - (h) operator services; - (i) directory listings other than business directories; and - (j) failure to comply with a relevant code or guideline. - 2.3 We can handle complaints from occupiers, including about: - (a) property damage on an occupier's land, including disputes over liability for costs associated with repairing, restoring or replacing property; - (b) bill or debt claimed by a member against an occupier; and - (c) unsafe or non-compliant carrier infrastructure on the occupier's land. - 2.4 We can handle any other complaint where agreed to by us and the parties to the complaint.
+- 2.1 We can handle complaints made by consumers and occupiers about members of our scheme. - 2.2 We can handle complaints from consumers, including about: - (a) telecommunications services that a member offers or supplies to the consumer; - (b) a problem with telecommunications equipment supplied by a member, or with a member's network infrastructure, that affects the consumer's access to a telecommunications service supplied or offered by a member; - (c) services related to telecommunications or equipment, such as repair, maintenance, and technical support; - (d) bill or debt claimed against the consumer and related credit management action or the member's response to the consumer's financial hardship circumstances; - (e) fault, failure, or delay in the supply of a telecommunications service; - (f) loss of a phone number or email account; - (g) breach of privacy; - (h) operator services; - (i) directory listings other than business directories; and - (j) failure to comply with a relevant code or guideline. - 2.3 We can handle complaints from occupiers, including about: - (a) property damage on an occupier's land, including disputes over liability for costs associated with repairing, restoring, or replacing property; - (b) bill or debt claimed by a member against an occupier; and - (c) unsafe or non-compliant carrier infrastructure on the occupier's land. - Objections to land access activities proposed by a member are considered separately in Part 3 of these Terms of Reference. - 2.4 We can exercise additional jurisdiction and powers where a law, standard, determination, or code confers such powers and jurisdiction on the Telecommunications Industry Ombudsman. - 2.5 We can handle any other complaint where agreed to by us and the parties to the complaint.
+The parties can agree to us making a binding decision that exceeds the maximum value of compensation we can award under clause 2.10.